追踪 API¶

 Every mutating operations MUST validate input parameters.
 If invalid value is

-passed the operation MUST NOT return TraceState
+passed the operation MUST NOT return TraceState containing invalid data and

 MUST follow the general error handling guidelines.

-is immutable, it is not possible to update
+Please note, since SpanContext is immutable, it is not possible to update

-.
+SpanContext with a new TraceState.
 Such changes then make sense only right

-before SpanContext
+before SpanContext propagation or

 telemetry data exporting.
-In both cases, Propagator
+In both cases, Propagators

-s may create a modified TraceState
+and SpanExporters may create a modified TraceState copy before serializing

 it to the wire.